facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

-This is why, instead of guessing or asking what the users need, it's best to put the program in front of them early and frequently and to incorporate what we learn by observing them.
+This is why, instead of guessing or asking what they need, it's best to put the program in front of the users early and frequently and to incorporate what we learn from their feedback.

 This is a strong mental model, just keeping the users in mind during development can get us pretty far.
 It's approximately how I learned the job and how I understood it for the first half of my career.

 ## Code is run more than read

-When I say `run` I don't just mean executing a program, I mean operating it in production, with all that that entails: deploying, upgrading, observing, auditing, monitoring, fixing, decommissioning, etc. As Dan McKinley [puts it](https://mcfunley.com/choose-boring-technology):
+When I say "run" I don't just mean executing a program, I mean operating it in production, with all that that entails: deploying, upgrading, observing, auditing, monitoring, fixing, decommissioning, etc. As Dan McKinley [puts it](https://mcfunley.com/choose-boring-technology):

 > It is basically always the case that the long-term costs of keeping a system working reliably vastly exceed any inconveniences you encounter while building it.